Supported OS Policy

 Operating systems that have industry-recognized security vulnerabilities and/or that have been officially dropped from supported status by the retailer or manufacturer will NOT be supported and MUST be removed and/or updated to newer versions (wherever applicable).

-The core end-user IT Resources (Email, LAN and WiFi, Personal and Shared Network Areas, Printing on Public Network Printers and VPN Remote Connection ) are fully available and documented for the following operating systems:
+The core end-user IT Resources (Email, LAN and WiFi, Personal and Shared Network Areas, Printing on Public Network Printers and VPN Remote Connection ) are fully available, documented and supported for the following operating systems:

 - GNU/Linux (Ubuntu 18.x or above)